babalugats76/quizdini-games/README.md

 ## To-Do List

-* Another pass at term and definition elements and text children
-   * Vertical centering
-   * Line-height
-   * Truncate
-   * Overflow on hover, click, touch, over, etc.
 * Find places in code where hardcode style is used and augment with browser-specific prefixes, etc.
-* Consider replacing white text with a complementary gray; possibly change logo?
-* Adjust game tiles in each form factor; experiment with % vs. using viewport width, etc.
 * Cleanup MatchBoard making more consistent, e.g., renderTerm and renderDefinition either refer to this.props or take in arguments

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).